zuozhenggh/learning-library/create-labs/labs/4-labs-use-atom-editor-develop-content/4-labs-use-atom-editor-develop-content.md

 * **Last Updated By/Date:** Anuradha Chepuri, October 2020

-## SEE AN ISSUE?
+## See an Issue?
-Please open up a request [here](https://github.com/oracle/learning-library/issues).
+Please open a request [here](https://github.com/oracle/learning-library/issues).
+Include the workshop name and lab in your request.